alanldm/UDP-IP-Ethernet/README.md

 - `on_off` — Active flag indicating if the block is transmitting

 > ⚠️ **Tip:** Always monitor the `reset` signal for all blocks.
 To trigger the ILA, you can use the `tlast` signal from the AXI FIFO — just be sure to configure the ILA properly for your debug needs.

+💌 Hey, you made it this far?
+Drop me a message at alanlimamemdeiross@gmail.com – just to prove this README wasn't written in vain! 😄